-- The type of object currently selected or the total number of group-selected objects. - A description of the edit handle that the pointer is over. - A brief description of the toolbar button or menu item highlighted by the mouse. - The name of the active tool and its hotkey, if it has one.

-- The length and/or angle of an object as it is being drawn.

-- Basic information about a selected library object, folder, or catalog.

-- The current floor.

-- The layer that the selected object is on.

-- The size of the active window in pixels.
+- The type of object currently selected or the total number of group-selected objects. - A description of the edit handle that the pointer is over.

+- A brief description of the toolbar button or menu item highlighted by the mouse. - The name of the active tool, a brief description of that tool, and its hotkey, if it has one. - The length and/or angle of an object as it is being drawn. - Basic information about a selected library object, folder, or catalog. - The current floor. - The layer that the selected object is on. - The size of the active window in pixels.